wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 We then have as output a non-stencil arg, but this is actually one of the stencil points.
 In Fortran this is fine, but the problem is than in TyTraCL I don't know which point of the stencil is actually the output.

+So I can do one of two things:
+1/ Find which part of the stencil is assigned to
+2/ Fix the IODir on the stencil

+This is more or less the same: the part of the stencil that is assigned to can be Out or InOut, but the rest must be In

 - I need to include all modules with the scalarised kernels

 I need to modularise it and create a main program